-Often, you may find carpet cleaners in your local store.
-But you don’t always have to use harsh chemicals on your carpet.
+Your local store will likely stock carpet cleaners, but you don’t always have to use harsh chemicals on your carpet.
 There’s a possibility that the ingredients might damage the fibers when used regularly or over a long period of time.

-Instead, you can use a mild detergent or you can even make a homemade carpet cleaner.
-You can use common household ingredients such as vinegar for this DIY task.
+Instead, you can use a mild detergent or even make a homemade carpet cleaner.
+Common household ingredients such as vinegar are fantastic for this DIY task.

-This simple ingredient contains around five percent acetic acid, which can kill germs.
+This simple ingredient contains around five percent acetic acid, killing germs.
 Vinegar destroys the cell structures of bacterium, protecting your family from bacteria such as E. coli (2).

 However, ensure that you dilute white vinegar properly before using it on your carpet.
-We’d suggest using a quarter cup of white distilled vinegar in a full bucket of warm water.
-But the water shouldn’t be scorching hot — this can damage carpet fibers.
+We’d suggest a 1:1 ratio of distilled white vinegar and warm water.
+The water shouldn’t be scorching hot — this can damage carpet fibers.

-Also, if your carpet is made from wool, silk, or natural fibers, it’s recommended not to use vinegar.
+Also, if your carpet is made from wool, silk, or natural fibers, we don’t recommend vinegar.
 This ingredient might cause irreversible damage.

 Now it’s time to use some elbow grease and use the brush to scrub the carpet.
 Dip it into your bucket of homemade cleaner and shake off excess water.
 You don’t want to oversaturate your carpet — it will take ages to dry.

 Always give your carpet a couple of hours to dry before stepping on it again.
-The last thing you want to do is smear the surface with mud again.
+The last thing you want to do is smear the surface with mud.